TejasDsouza7/TejasDsouza7/README.md

 <h2 align="center">Hi 👋!
-My name is Tejas and I'm a Minecraft & Malware Dev, from India</h2>
+My name is Tejas and I'm a Cheats & Malwares Dev, from India</h2>

 ###